manor-house-2096

 5. The broker checks for liens, mortgages, registered rights, etc.

-9. The broker prepares counteroffer if required.
+9. The broker prepares a counteroffer if required.

 Once an offer is accepted